Demo of bmtool chemical synaptic tuner using only Neuron¶

 }

-# currently the only metrics in the SynapseOptimizer are
+# currently the metrics in the SynapseOptimizer are

 # - induction: measure of synaptic facilitation/depression